-The full form of IFRS is International Financial Reporting Standards.
-It was prepared and updated by IASB (International Accounting Standards Board), a non-profit, independent organization.
+The full form of IFRS is the International Financial Reporting Standards.
+It was prepared and updated by the IASB (International Accounting Standards Board), a non-profit, independent organization.
 IFRS is used in 110 countries and it’s one of the most popular accounting standards.

 On the other hand, Indian GAAP is a set of accounting standards that are specifically designed for the Indian context.
 GAAP stands for Generally Accepted Accounting Principles.
 Most Indian companies follow Indian GAAP while preparing their accounting records.

-When a company follows IFRS, it needs to provide a disclosure in the form of a note that it is complying with the IFRS.
+When a company follows IFRS, it needs to provide disclosure in the form of a note that it is complying with the IFRS.
 But for Indian GAAP, the disclosure of the statement isn’t mandatory.
 When a company is said to follow the Indian GAAP, it’s assumed that they’re complying with the Indian GAAP to portray the true and fair view of their financial affairs.

 In the following section, we will conduct a comparative analysis between IFRS and Indian GAAP.